Why did BCCA and its partners seek out these resources – what is the objective?

 The original proposal called for three years of $2 million per year.
 We are working towards securing years two and three.

-Stay tuned for more information.
-And thank you again to the BC government for the investment in co-operatives!
+Thank you again to the BC government for the investment in co-operatives!